stnxo2023/cacao-roaster/README.md

 ## License

-*Example text*: This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for details

 # Governance